DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 ### In review

-With the removal of the ‘Published with unpublished changes’ status, we could add an ‘In review’ status instead.
-This status would allow users of the same organisation to request that another user reviews saved course content before it is published.
-We would show the user reviewing the content what changes have been made.
+With the removal of the ‘Published with unpublished changes’ status, we could add an ‘In review’ status.
+This would allow users in the same organisation to request that another user review saved course content before publishing.
 This process may become important if we implement organisational and user permissions.

 ### Scheduled